bigsql/plprofiler/doc/installation.md

 python ./setup.py install
 ```

-The client requires the psycopg2 database connector.
+The client requires the psycopg database connector.
 Since the **plprofiler** client was installed via `pip` in this case, it is recommended to run

 ```
-pip install psycopg2-binary
+pip install psycopg-binary
 ```